-Thinklogical TLX160 Matrix Switch is a fiber optic switch that uses multi-mode or single-mode fiber optics to transmit and receive a digital video pulse stream without alteration or interpretation of the original signal.
+Thinklogical MX 48 Router KVM Matrix Switch is a fiber optic switch that uses multi-mode or single-mode fiber optics to transmit and receive a digital video pulse stream without alteration or interpretation of the original signal.
 Embedded keyboard, mouse, USB 1.1, USB 2.0 (high speed up to 480 Mbps), and audio signals are also transmitted.
-The TLX160 provides reliability and signal integrity with high performance 6.25Gbps and 10.3125Gbps capability.
-Scalable up to 160 x 160 bi-directional ports, this highly robust KVM Matrix Switch is used with Thinklogical[TM] Velocity extender series and the Thinklogical[TM] TLX extender series.
-The Switch includes pluggable cards which allow changing the number of supported ports in groups of 10.
+The MX 48 provides reliability and signal integrity with high performance 6.25Gbps capability.
+Scalable up to 24 x 24 bi-directional ports, this highly robust KVM Matrix Switch is used with Thinklogical[TM] Velocity extender series.
+The Switch includes pluggable cards which allow changing the number of supported ports in groups of 16.

 The TOE provides remote connections from a set of shared computers to a set of shared peripherals.
 The switching capability of the TOE is used to connect ports on a particular computer to a particular peripheral set.
-The corresponding electronic signal from a computer port is transformed into an optical signal by the Velocity and or TLX extender, transmitted through an optical fiber, switched by the KVM Matrix Switch to another optical fiber, and then transformed back to an electronic form by the Velocity and or TLX extender.
+The corresponding electronic signal from a computer port is transformed into an optical signal by the Velocity extender, transmitted through an optical fiber, switched by the KVM Matrix Switch to another optical fiber, and then transformed back to an electronic form by the Velocity extender.
 The resulting signal is used by the shared peripherals.